-- Carry your passport or a photocopy at all times.
+- Carry your passport or a photocopy of it at all times.

 U.S. Embassy personnel are currently prohibited from enrolling children in private preschool "Izvorașul Cunoștințelor" Strada George Meniuc, № 9, Chisinau, and the associated preschool "Casuța din povești" Strada Universității № 26 В, Chisinau.

-- Petty theft (money, passports, small valuables) from hotel rooms and local apartments, home and offices, trains and public transits.
+- Petty theft (money, passports, small valuables) from hotel rooms, local apartments, homes, offices, trains, and public transport.

-- PIN theft from ATMs by “skimming” devices that record the card information or by hidden cameras or via “shoulder surfing.”
+- PIN theft from ATMs by “skimming” devices that record the card information, hidden cameras, and “shoulder surfing.”

-- Internet auction fraud where buyers fail to pay for purchases or send counterfeit checks as payment.
+- Internet auction fraud in which buyers fail to pay for purchases or send counterfeit checks as payment.

-- Dating scams where someone you met over the internet asks for money to help their family, buy plane tickets, pay medical bills.
+- Dating scams in which someone you meet over the internet asks for money to help family, buy plane tickets, or pay medical bills.